yu3818199/os3/README.md

 <h1>OS/3 operating system</h1>
 <p>
-Welcome here.
-This is a experimental work to verify the implementation details of operating system technology.
-The main programming language is assembly, and some tools use C .  please feel free to leave your message, I will respond as soon as possible .
+Hi guys! welcome to visit my OS/3 program.
+OS/3 is an operation system mainly programmed in Assembly language(partly in C）.
+The aim of this program is to verify the implementation details of operation system technologies (how does an operation system work).
+Comments and questions are warmly welcomed.
 </p>

 ![Image](https://github.com/yu3818199/os3/blob/master/img/mainpage.gif)